Systems with Quantum Dimensions

 This can be considered a form of subsystem symmetry \cite{Moudgalya:2021ixk,Moudgalya:2022gtj}, where each $\hat{U}^{(d)}$ acts in the usual way on the $\mathcal{H}^{(d)}$ subspace of $\mathcal{H}$ and trivially on the remaining states.
 The system is therefore invariant under the symmetry group

 where $G^{(d)}$ are the symmetry groups acting through $\hat{U}^{(d)}$ on the fixed-$d$ subspaces $\mathcal{H}^{(d)}$.
 Notably, QD systems can also exhibit additional degeneracies not accounted for by a symmetry of the form \eqref{gengroup}.
-This occurs when the spectra of Hamiltonians in $d+1$ and $n+1$ dimensions have common eigenvalues for $d\neq n$.
-This is precisely the case of the QD harmonic oscillator discussed in the previous section.
-To demonstrate this, we consider the QD harmonic oscillator with $N_1=0$ and $N_2=3$, which corresponds to the purple line in Fig.~\ref{fig:2}.
-The third excited state $E=3/2$ is $2$-fold degenerate:
+This occurs when the spectra of Hamiltonians in $d$ and $k$ dimensions have common eigenvalues for $d\neq k$.
+This is precisely the case of the two-state QD system discussed in the previous section.
+For any two values of $E^{(d)}$ and $E^{(k)}$, the system supports a $\mathrm{U}(1)\times \mathrm{U}(1)$ symmetry corresponding to a phase shift of the basis vectors $\ket{d;0}$ and $\ket{k;0}$.
+This symmetry is an example of a symmetry \eqref{gengroup}, inherited from the global phase symmetries of $\hat{H}^{(d)}$ and $\hat{H}^{(k)}$.

-with states of different dimensionalities belonging to the same energy level.
-This degeneracy cannot be explained by \eqref{gengroup} and thus suggests the presence of an enhanced symmetry \cite{Cariglia:2014ysa}.